A collection of shorter musings that don’t warrant full blog posts. Click on any item to expand and read.

 Why does this matter?
 Well, it seems like if you’re going to have rules you ought to enforce them, otherwise you’ll be needlessly creating eroding societal norms around rule-following.
 As described in an excellent piece on the defeat of drunk driving, it’s much easier to successfully stamp out a socially undesirable behaviour once there is a widespread acceptance that it is unacceptable – but that only happens once the incidence of the behaviour is low enough for it to be an exception rather than what is expected.
 Unfortunately, I suspect that it’s less resource-intensive (and more encouraged by politicians & the media) for regulators / police to use a small number of high-profile punishments as cautionary examples than it is for them to consistently catch and reprimand as many offenders as possible.1 As a result, the vast majority of offenders get away with things completely unimpeded, and the behaviour ends up totally normalised.

-Added on 24 Apr: this amusing Bagehot column on “banning things harder” pre-empted the latest silly Lib Dem proposal
+24 Apr: this amusing Bagehot column on “banning things harder” pre-empted the latest silly Lib Dem proposal

 See, for example, how infrequent entries on the ICO’s “Enforcement action” page are. ↩︎